plaindocs/sourcefabric-development/coding/git.rst

 Git and GitHub Pull Requests
 ============================

-..
-Here you will learn how to contribute code to any of the Sourcefabric products.
-The short version is: do it via GitHub Pull Requests.

-In the Sourcefabric Development Team we use Git as the revision control system and source code management tool, and GitHub to manage the code committing cycle for all Sourcefabric Products.
+The Sourcefabric Development Team uses Git as the revision control system and source code management tool, and GitHub to manage the code committing cycle for all Sourcefabric Products.